samsquire/ideas4/README.md

 When I look at the evolution of computing over time, the abstractions we had didn't work properly or weren't powerful enough so we invented something new.
 Especially for network and distributed system scale computing systems.

 For example, we invented operating systems to manage parallel execution of programs on hardware first through cooperative scheduling then preemptive scheduling.
 We introduced processes and threads.
 Then we created virtual machines.
+Then we created systemd.
 Then we created containers.
 Then we created kubernetes.

-It seems the abstraction of deciding what to run on a computer and when we have doesn't work completely.
+It seems the abstraction of deciding what to run on a computer and when that we have doesn't work completely.
 Especially when we have multiple devices and distributed systems.

-I call this the "tip of execution" - it is what runs and when and how. systemd defines when things should run.
+I call this the "tip of execution" - it is what runs and when and how. systemd defines when and what things should run.
 Kubernetes determines where and when things should run.

 Notice the progression: we start with 1, then we move to many, then we move to nested (as in trees such as fork() and sidecars) then we move to parallel then we move to infinite (as in scalability).